rspective/voucherify.js/README.md

     OR

     {
-        "valid": false
+        "valid": false,
+        "type": null,
+        "discount": null
     }

     OR

     {
         "type": "error",
-        "message": "More details will be here."
+        "message": "More details will be here.",
         "context": "Here you will receive context of that error."
     }
     */